Florida Derby 2020 Results & Reaction

 It may not have been a typical edition of the Curlin Florida Derby (G1) but for the winning connections of Tiz The Law there was as much of a celebration in different parts of Florida as there would have been in an overcrowded Gulfstream Park winner’s circle.

-With the racetrack’s doors shut to the general public due to the COVID-19 pandemic, an unprecedented edition of Florida’s premier prep for the Kentucky Derby unfolded on March 28 with the owners (Sackatoga partners) and trainer Barclay Tagg viewing a dominant performance from separate corners of a world in upheaval.
+With the racetrack’s doors shut to the general public due to 2020 health and safety protocol, an unprecedented edition of Florida’s premier prep for the Kentucky Derby unfolded on March 28 with the owners (Sackatoga partners) and trainer Barclay Tagg viewing a dominant performance from separate corners of a world in upheaval.

 “He is something special, no doubt,” said Jack Knowlton, who runs the Sackatoga Stable partnership.
 “We’re going to enjoy this one, and if he stays healthy and things work out well, this is going to be a fun year for us.”